AdobeDocs/marketo.de-DE/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/understanding-the-calendar/understand-enable-program-focus.md

    ![](assets/image2014-10-20-13-3a24-3a3.png)

-1. Beachten Sie, dass wir uns jetzt auf unser Programm mit dem Namen „Pressemitteilung“ konzentrieren.
+1. Das Programm konzentriert sich nun auf die „Pressemitteilung“.

    ![](assets/image2014-10-20-13-3a24-3a15.png)